section-engineering-education/engineering-education/content/articles/dockerized-prisma-postgres-api/index.md

 - `pgadmin` - Pgadmin will help you have a visual representation of the Postgres database.
 It has an interactive UI that lets you see the data that you manipulate.
 Prisma automatically sets this database and table.
 - `prisma-postgres-api` - this service runs the Prisma API that you have just created.
 It will access the Postgres service, run the Prisma schema and populate our data models to the database.

 Everything is set.
-Now, let's run the app and let Docker containerize the application instance, so that you don't need to configure anything on your local computer.
+Now, let's run the app and let Docker containerize the application instance so that you don't need to configure anything on your local computer.

 To run this on Docker, ensure you Docker is running and execute this command: